mahidul-islam/canvas/README.md

 flutter pub global run peanut:peanut
 ```

-To create (or update) your local `gh-pages` branch to match what's on the
+To push your local `gh-pages` branch to server.
-server.

 ```console
 git push origin gh-pages
 ```

-This is also useful if you want to undo a `peanut` run.

 To view the deployment in `Github pages` please follow the below link: